7everen/jsonless-rs/README.md

 # JsonLess <img src="https://raw.githubusercontent.com/7everen/jsonless-rs/main/icons/icon-32.png" alt="icon for jsonless compressor/obfuscator">

-Is a Rust library that compresses and obfuscates JSON.
+Is a Rust/C/C++ library that compresses and obfuscates JSON.

 ## Introduction
 It was designed for performant compress large JSON which has duplicated data properties like in the example: